letsencrypt/cp-cps/CP-CPS.md

 ### 3.2.6 Criteria for interoperation

-ISRG discloses Cross Certificates in its Certificate Repository.
+ISRG discloses Cross-Certificates in its Certificate Repository.

 ## 3.3 Identification and authentication for re-key requests